egemsoft/egemsoft-web/app/content/en/page/ipam-ip-management-system.md

 - - -
 ##IPAM – IP Address Management System

 IP Addresses are one of the limited resources for the telecom operators.
 Every telco institution should give utmost care to manage these resources effectively.
-IP Address Management solution provides the tools for this critical management process.
+IP Address Management solution aims to provide the tools for this critical management process.

 **Key Features:**